 One might conclude that this recent action in Washington is the first step in engaging the FTC to develop rules for the protection of consumer privacy on the open Internet.
 What, if anything, the FTC will do remains a to be seen.

 What we can tell you is that, for OTELCO, nothing has changed.
 We have never, and will never abuse your proprietary information.

 When you do hit the open Internet, do your best to protect yourself.
-The SysAdmin, Audit, Network and Security (SANS) Institute offers some great statistics and tips on password or pass phrase security.
+The SysAdmin, Audit, Network, and Security (SANS) Institute offer some great statistics and tips on password or passphrase security.
 Our Director of Network Operations, Jason Gay, shared the following from SANS April newsletter:

 - The average time it takes to crack a 7 character password is less a third of a second

 - By adding an 8th character to the password length it takes about 5 hours to crack

 - A ninth character puts it at just over 5 days

 - 10 characters takes nearly 4 months to crack

 - 11 characters could take up to a decade